 ICC was present at the meeting with Governor Lalong.
 Also attending the meeting were numerous government officials, the Irigwe Traditional Council, Christian leaders, Irigwe youth, and many others at the Miango Rest Home.

 “We are peaceful people,” Bini told the Governor.
-“Our enemies attacking us but we never go on reprisal.”
+“Our enemies are attacking us, but we never go on reprisal.”

 In his remarks, Reverend Ronku Aka expressed gratitude to Governor Lalong for his commitment to restoring peace on Irigwe land despite the many setbacks experienced and attempts by some to discredit him.

-The Chairman of the Irigwe Development Association, Mr. Robert Dodo, in his presentation said that the security forces have done their best but still operate reactively rather than proactively.
+The Chairman of the Irigwe Development Association, Mr. Robert Dodo, in his presentation, said that the security forces had done their best but still operated reactively rather than proactively.
 He also asked the government to resolve the boundary adjustments within the area, which, he said, is also a factor in the level of insecurity in the area.